Eclisher/Wallet_management/README.md

 # Wallet_management
  A wallet is an electronic purse that allows you to easily make payments in stores, online or on apps directly from your smartphone.

-### This project was realized by Ando Kamui and Eclisher
+### This project was realized by Ando Kami and Eclisher
 STD22007 and STD22050
  ## Steps to take
  - Clone this repository